Don’t let emotional eating rule your life! There is help.

 So YOU can find the strength YOU are lacking by taking baby steps when we choose to PRAY as a pathway to INNER HEALING.
 By practicing mindful eating in a prayerful way your life become transformed in a way you never imagined possible.
 This is what my programs are all about, transforming lives using the the bible, mindset strategies and prayer for guidance and inspiration from the Holy Spirit.

 According to Today’s Dietitian, mindful eating is the key to losing or maintaining weight.
 They state, “The core principles of mindful eating include:

 • being aware of the nourishment available through the process of food preparation and consumption

-• choosing enjoyable and nutritious foods
+• choosing enjoyable and nutritious foods (created by God)

 • acknowledging food preferences non-judgmentally

 • recognizing and honoring physical hunger and satiety cues